-The Expanding Horizons Travel Fund* was established in 2013 through gifts from the Porter-Gaud Classes of 2011 and 2012 to create the Expanding Horizons Award.
+The Expanding Horizons Award was established in 2013 through gifts from the Porter-Gaud Classes of 2011 and 2012.
 This award provides need-based financial assistance to students to participate in school-sponsored trips or other appropriate school-sponsored off-campus experiences that will enhance their knowledge via first-hand observation and novel experience to supplement traditional classroom and textbook learning.

 The Frank Ford Leadership Award Fund was established in memory of Frank C. Ford.
 The fund supports an annual award to a current 11th grader who demonstrates integrity, determination and contributes positively to campus life.

 The J. Wyman Frampton Science Award Fund was established in 2008 by Mrs. J. Wyman Frampton in honor of her husband, a past chairman of the Porter-Gaud Science Department and a longtime teacher of science at Porter-Gaud.
 The award is given to the graduating senior who has shown to be the outstanding young scientist of the class.

 The John E. Gibbs Faculty Award Fund was established in 1989 by the daughters of John Gibbs, who was an English teacher at Porter-Gaud.
 The award, a stipend for professional development, recognizes a teacher who exhibits superior teaching in the classroom, and exemplary student relationships and involvement in activities outside the classroom.
 Both students and faculty participate in the selection process.